AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 * sPhone, sMobilePhone, sFax contain the phone, mobile phone and fax numbers respectively.
 * iBlackList is the default opt-out flag used for the profiles (1 means "unsubscribed", 0 otherwise).

 The iFolderId field is the foreign key that links the recipient to its execution folder.
-Refer to the description of the XtkFolder table below for further details.
+For more on this, see [XtkFolder](#XtkFolder).

 The sCountryCode field is the 3166-1 Alpha 2 ISO code (2 characters) of the country associated with the recipient.
 This field is actually a foreign key on the country reference table (NmsCountry), which contains the country labels and other country code data.
 If the country is not populated, the value 'XX' is stored (and is used in place of a zero ID record).